ctl2/Diss/README.md

 ## Hosting Instructions

 This repository is shared under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).
-Modification, redistribution and personal use are permitted, in accordance with this license.
+Modification, redistribution and personal use are permitted in accordance with this license.

 ### Server Requirements